gainwell-ohio/spbm/docs/UPDL/Otic_Agents/antibacterial.md

-# Otic Agents: Antibacterial and Antibacterial/Steroid Combinations
+# Antibacterial and Antibacterial/Steroid Combinations

 ## Length Of Authorizations